Hi Friends,

 As we prepare to celebrate this Thanksgiving with our family and friends, I encourage you, regardless of where you live in the world, to stop and reflect on the things for which you are grateful.

 In our busy and demanding lives, it’s easy to focus on our challenges and overlook the things we are truly blessed to enjoy.
 It’s easy to lament what we don’t have, rather than appreciate what we do have.
-We would all benefit from the words of Epictetus, a stoic Greek philosopher, who said, “He is a wise man who does not grieve for the things which he has not, but rejoices for those which he has.”
+We would all benefit from the words of Epictetus, a stoic Greek philosopher, who said,

 When we focus on all the positive things in our lives, we will find more joy, satisfaction, and happiness.
 Our lives will take on greater meaning and our hearts will be filled with love and gratitude.